There are times when we want to keep information confidential. This is particularly true of medical records, which many people prefer to keep secret.

 Who can access my medical records?

-If a patient wants to grant others access to their medical records for study, teaching or research purposes, they must give their permission in writing, and access is valid only for the duration of the research.
+If a patient wants to grant others access to their medical records for study, teaching or research purposes, they must give their permission in writing, and access is valid only for the duration of the project.

 Specific cases where a patient’s medical records can be accessed without their consent